KyleBlankRollins/meowzer/README.md

 ### `/meowbase` - Meowbase Library

-A localStorage wrapper that mimics a database for learning purposes.
+An IndexedDB wrapper that mimics a database for learning purposes.
 This is the core library with a MongoDB-like document model, LRU caching, and comprehensive test coverage.

 **Key Features:**

-- Document-based collections stored in localStorage
+- Document-based collections stored in IndexedDB
 - LRU cache with automatic eviction
 - Full CRUD operations for collections and documents (cats)
 - Sample dataset for learning and demos